Yak: Husbandry

-Domesticated yaks have been kept for thousands of years, primarily for their milk, fibre and meat, and as beasts of burden.
-Their dried droppings are an important fuel, used all over Tibet, and are often the only fuel available on the high treeless Tibetan Plateau.
-Yaks transport goods across mountain passes for local farmers and traders and are an attraction for climbing and trekking expeditions: "Only one thing makes it hard to use yaks for long journeys in barren regions.
+For thousands of years, domesticated yaks have been kept in Mongolia and Tibet, primarily for their milk, fibre (wool), and meat, and as beasts of burden.
+Their dried droppings are an important fuel, used all over Tibet, and are often the only fuel available on the high, treeless Tibetan Plateau.
+Yaks transport goods across mountain passes for local farmers and traders and are an attraction for climbing and trekking expeditions:

+Only one thing makes it hard to use yaks for long journeys in barren regions.
 They will not eat grain, which could be carried on the journey.
-They will starve unless they can be brought to a place where there is grass."
+They will starve unless they can be brought to a place where there is grass.

 They also are used to draw ploughs.
-Yak's milk is often processed to a cheese called chhurpi in Tibetan and Nepali languages, and byaslag in Mongolia.
+Yaks' milk is often processed to a cheese called chhurpi in Tibetan and Nepali languages, and byaslag in Mongolia.
 Butter made from yaks' milk is an ingredient of the butter tea that Tibetans consume in large quantities, and is also used in lamps and made into butter sculptures used in religious festivities.

 Outside the Himalayas

-Small numbers of herds can be found in the United States and Canada, as well as New Zealand and some parts of Europe.
+Small numbers of herds can be found in the United States, Canada, New Zealand, and some parts of Europe.
 Yaks have generated interest outside the Himalayas as a commercial crop and by cattle breeders.
-The main interest of North American yak breeders is lean meat production by "hybridizing" with other cattle, followed by yak fiber wool production.
+The main interest of North American yak breeders is lean meat production by hybridizing with other cattle, followed by wool production.